 One year later: My search habits confirm the rise of AI assistants and the transforming future of SEO

-One year after predicting how generative AI would transform search, my own search habits confirm a dramatic shift away from traditional engines and towards AI assistants.
+One year after predicting how generative AI would transform search, my own behavior confirms a dramatic shift away from traditional engines and towards AI assistants.
+As someone who's spent 18 years in advertising — much of it in search marketing — this is both fascinating and a little unsettling.

 (Full context: I wrote before about how Search engine optimization (SEO) might change with the advent of generative AI.
 In that post, I made an educated guess that generative AI may have the biggest impact on consumer search behavior in two main categories: informational search (medium/low accuracy) and commercial investigation search.)